VincentGuigui/AmazonDashToTPLinkSmartPlug/README.md

 # Troubleshooting
-* if you encounter an "Token expired" error, verify that you are using a correct TPLINK_TOKEN
+* if you encounter an "Token expired" error, remove TPLINK_TOKEN from settings.json and restart the app